 With all this talk of PFAS “forever chemicals” found inside butter wrappers, you may be asking yourself, “Where is the safest butter?”
 You’ve already heard that Kerrygold was sued in Superior Court after claiming to have “Pure Irish butter” while also packaging their products in contact wraps containing toxic PFAS “forever chemicals.”
 So which butter brands have indications of PFAS in their butter wrappers and which ones do not?
 Mamavation sent 32 butter wrappers from 22 butter brands off to an EPA-certified laboratory to answer your questions.
 You’ve trusted Mamavation to bring you other consumer studies like safest cookware sans PFAS or nanoparticles, the best organic mattresses, the best air purifiers, and the best water filters to filter PFAS, now join us for a consumer study on indications of PFAS “forever chemicals” within butter wrappers.

 Disclosure: This consumer study is released in partnership with Environmental Health News.
 Scientific reviews were performed by (1) Terrence Collins, Teresa Heinz Professor of Green Chemistry & Director of the Institute for Green Sciences at Carnegie Mellon University, (2) Linda S. Birnbaum, Scientist Emeritus and Former Director of the National Institute of Environmental Health Sciences and National Toxicology Program & Adjunct Professor at Duke University, North Carolina University, & Yale University, (3) Pete Myers, Chief Scientist at Environmental Health Sciences, Adjunct Professor of Chemistry at Carnegie Mellon University, and Co-Author of Our Stolen Future, & (4) Scott Belcher, Associate Professor with the Center for Environmental & Health Effects of PFAS at North Carolina State University.
 This post was medically reviewed by Sondra Strand, RN, BSN, PHN.
 Donations were provided by Environmental Health News and Mamavation community members.
-This post contains affiliate links.
+Mamavation has only “spot-checked” the industry and thus we cannot make predictions about brands and products that we have not tested.
+Products and manufacturing aides can change without notice so buyer beware.
+This post contains affiliate links, with some to Amazon, which means Mamavation will receive a portion of those sales and we will use that to pay ourselves back for the testing.
+You can also give a tax-deductible donation to our consumer studies here through Environmental Health Sciences.
+Click “yes” when asked if the gift is in honor of someone and type “Mamavation.”
+Thank you!

 Table of Contents